system76/docs/content/cuda.md

 docker run -it --rm --runtime=nvidia --gpus all nvidia/cuda:12.1.0-devel-ubuntu22.04 bash
 ```

-This allows us to run more then one command:
+This allows us to run more than one command:

 ```bash
 nvcc --version